-Somers Soccer Association (SSA), with the guidance of the Connecticut Junior Soccer Association (CJSA), runs a program which consists of Instructional, Recreational and Travel soccer for youths who live in the town of Somers.
+Somers Soccer Association (SSA), with the guidance of the Connecticut Junior Soccer Association (CJSA), runs a program which consists of Instructional and Travel soccer for players who live in the town of Somers.
 We are committed to the growth and development of youth soccer at all levels of age and competition.
 We also strive to make it fun, and instill in young players a lifelong passion of the sport.
 Most of the questions we get as a Board are about the "Travel" program and we will try to clarify with some talking points and some FAQs below.

 - SSA Travel Soccer starts at 8 years old (U9 players) and goes up to 8th grade (U14 or U15 players).
 Once a child is in high school, they have the option to play for Somers High School junior varsity and varsity teams.
+See age matrix below to determine which team your child is eligible for:

 - U9 and U10 plays 7 vs 7 (11-12 players per team)